kubeflow/website/content/en/docs/gke/deploy/management-setup.md

     This step:

-    * Installs Config Connector in your cluster; and
+    * Installs Config Connector in your cluster, and
     * Creates the Google Cloud service account **${MGMT_NAME}-cnrm-system@${PROJECT}.iam.gserviceaccount.com**.

     Optionally, you can verify the Config Connector installation before applying it by: